Join The 5000+ Subscribers Who Receive Our Latest Posts In Their Email

 The first 6-8 weeks after bringing home an adult dog home from a shelter or rescue can be quite stressful for everyone involved.

 Picture the dog's life.
 Living days, weeks, months in a cage.
 She may have been given up by her former family or bounced about from a variety of foster homes.

-Let’s look at a few ways that you can make the process much smoother
+Let's take a look at a few things you can do to make the process much smoother.

-Don’t forget to prepare your home before she comes home.
-Installpet gates to keep your dog out of any areas that you don’t want her to frequent.
-She will need a new dog bed, toys and dog bowls.
-A play pen will be a smart addition if you want to know where your dog is when you cannot be there to supervise her.
+When adopting a Beagle from a shelter don't forget to prepare your home before she comes home.
+Install pet gates to keep your dog out of any areas that you don’t want her to frequent.
+She will need a new dog bed, toys, and dog bowls.
+A playpen will be a smart addition if you want to know where your dog is when you cannot be there to supervise her.

 If your new Beagle had a favorite item (bed, blanket or ball ) from her the shelter, ask them if you can take it with her.
 This may make her new home a little more familiar.

 Wait a few days before you start her new diet.
 Then, gradually switch her to the new food.
 Begin by mixing together 1 part new food to 3 parts of the old.
 Do this for a few days.
 Now move on to 1/2 new food, 1/2 old, and then finally 1 part old to 3 parts new.

 Click To View

 Quit Lugging Those Heavy Bags.
 Get Your Dog Food Delivered To Your Front Door

 Keep your schedule free for a few days after the adoption and make certain that your kids know to approach the dog carefully to avoid alarming her.
 Don't invite too many people over.
 Everyone will be anxious to meet your new family member but your dog needs both time and a relaxed environment to adjust to her new home.